 In truth though, Real Steel owes itself to a far older form of story than either Avatar or the original Richard Matheson short story.
 It goes all the way back to perhaps the first boxing movie ever made and raids cliches wholesale from half-a-dozen other sports genres.
 It is the story of the contenders comeback.
 The script which comes from Jeremy Leven, the writer of the great and overlooked Creator (1995) and director of one of Johnny Depps finest moments Don Juan de Marco (1995) leaves no cliche unturned.
 There is the ex-champ battling the bottle, debtors and a run of bad luck touring the boondocks trying to make ends meet who could only get back on his feet if he believed in himself again; there is the good-hearted girl who stands by the fallen champs side in a prickly love-hate relationship; there is the cute kid who inspires and turns the champs luck around; the big all-or-nothing climactic battle; while in almost every bout, the champs small undersized robot is almost battered into complete scrap iron but makes a miraculous move that turns the match around.
 Even the photography seeks to tap cinematic American heartland nostalgia by quoting winsome Midwest landscapes and sunsets.

-Real Steel is directed by Shawn Levy, a director who has yet to make a single film I have liked see Big Fat Liar (2002), Cheaper By the Dozen (2003), Just Married (2003), Night at the Museum (2006), The Pink Panther (2006), Night at the Museum 2 (2009), Date Night (2010), The Internship (2013), This is Where I Leave You (2014) and Night at the Museum: Secret of the Tomb (2014), as well as produced The Watch (2012) and Arrival (2016) but I have to give him his due here.
+Real Steel is directed by Shawn Levy, a director who has yet to make a single film I have liked see Big Fat Liar (2002), Cheaper By the Dozen (2003), Just Married (2003), Night at the Museum (2006), The Pink Panther (2006), Night at the Museum 2 (2009), Date Night (2010), The Internship (2013), This is Where I Leave You (2014) and Night at the Museum: Secret of the Tomb (2014), as well as produced The Watch (2012), Arrival (2016) and the tv series and the tv series Stranger Things (2016 ) but I have to give him his due here.
 For all that you can predict every move that Real Steel makes, you cannot deny that it is slickly put together and works upon all the emotional cues and triumphal surges that the filmmakers want you to.
 It is a film designed entirely as mainstream entertainment and works well at exactly that.
 The robots, which are motion capture animated from real boxers as choreographed by Sugar Ray Leonard, steal the show and contain some top-notch work from the effects department.
 The cast all do capably in very undemanding roles but everybody gets rings run around them by the kid, newcomer Dakota Goyo, one of the brightest and most enthusiastic child performers to appear on screen in ages.
 Even star Hugh Jackman is frequently left nonplussed and playing second fiddle to the kid.

 Ultimately, Real Steel is a film that has no greater ambitions than being entertainment than can be liked and understood by everybody.
 It lives in one of those futures where apart from some transparent digital display radios and dashboard consoles there appear to be no other technological and social advances other than the central one required by the premise.
 The film never specifies a date but we assume it is sometime in the 2020s (the 43 year-old Hugh Jackman is said to have had his first bout in 2007, which we assume would be a point when he would have been around the age of 20).
 Elsewhere though the vehicles and clothing styles are all contemporary it is disappointing that the film has made no more effort to assume any changes than that.
 What will surely date Real Steel well and truly by the time the real 2020s roll around however is the blatant product placements for contemporary brand names such as Sprint, ESPN, Bing and Dr Pepper.